Significant-Gravitas/AutoGPT/docs/content/AutoGPT/modular-agent.md

 ### Tasks
 - [x] Simplify commands
 - [x] Restructure `OneShotAgentPromptStrategy` into smaller components
-- [ ] User interaction, such as for asking for agent id change, should consider non-interactive mode
 - [x] Port Commands to Components
   - [x] System
   - [x] Event history